goetzpf/hgstat/README.rst

 hgstat
 ======

-A Simple shell script to display the overall state of a mercurial repository
+A Simple shell script to display the overall state of a mercurial repository.

+The script also handles mq patches and mq patch repositories (see mercurial patch queue documentation).

+This script shows:

+- files unknown to the repository
+- changed files
+- outgoing patches
+- incoming patches
+- applied mq patches
+- incoming patches of the mq repository
+- outgoing patches of the mq repositoty

 Usage of hgstat
 ---------------